jaybrecht/ENPM673-Project1/README.md

 # ENPM673-Project1

 This project tracks up to 3 AR tags in a video.
+Examples of the 3 tags (after processing) can be seen below.

 ![tag1](https://github.com/jaybrecht/ENPM673-Project1/blob/master/images/tag1.png) ![tag2](https://github.com/jaybrecht/ENPM673-Project1/blob/master/images/tag2.png) ![tag3](https://github.com/jaybrecht/ENPM673-Project1/blob/master/images/tag3.png)

+# Program Modes
 The program has several modes, all accessible via a series of Boolean toggles at the top of `main.py`.

 ## Write_to_video